 Stone Island / C.P.
 Company

-When many of us think of Italian brands, we imagine luxurious silks, wools, leathers and furs – the quintessential Italian opulence.
+When many of us think of Italian high-end brands, we imagine luxurious silks, wools, leathers, and furs — quintessential Italian opulence.
 It’s precisely this association that makes Massimo Osti’s two clothing labels such fascinating anomalies.

 C.P.
-Company was launched in 1978 and was quickly followed by Stone Island in 1982.
-Both pushed the envelope in terms of form, fashion and functionality like no other brand before.
-Again, the era’s football casuals were fond of Stone Island’s stunning, immaculately-designed, hyper-technical gear that kept them warm during long stands on the terraces and dry on the walk back to the train station.
+Company was launched in 1978 and was followed by Stone Island in 1982.
+Both pushed the envelope in terms of form, fashion, and functionality.
+Again, the era’s football casuals were fond of Stone Island’s stunning, immaculately designed, hyper-technical gear, which kept them warm on the terraces and dry on the walk back to the railway station.

-Though recent years have seen the latter brand expand into the U.S. and claim its hard-earned streetwear kudos through collaborations with Supreme and Nike, Stone Island and C.P.
-Company’s significance in terms of ground-breaking fashion design cannot be overstated.
+Recent years have seen Stone Island expand into the US and claim its hard-earned streetwear kudos through collaborations with Supreme and Nike, and Stone Island and C.P.
+Company’s significance in terms of groundbreaking fashion design cannot be overstated.

-It’s one thing to master a particular style or aesthetic; it’s another thing entirely to master a textile itself.
-Like Scotland’s Harrison Tweed, John Smedley’s Sea Island cotton or Horween’s tanned leathers, Loro Piana is the absolute authority on the very finest wools, most famously merino wool and cashmere.
+It’s one thing to master a particular style or aesthetic, it’s another to master a textile itself.
+Like Scotland’s Harrison tweed, John Smedley’s Sea Island cotton, or Horween’s tanned leathers, Loro Piana is the absolute authority on the very finest wools, most famously merino wool and cashmere.

-The brand produces an extensive range of its own designs, and they’re just as you’d expect: classic, unfettered and timeless clothing.
+The brand produces an extensive range of its own designs, and they’re just as you’d expect: classic, unfettered, timeless clothing.
 However, the Italian textile house also supplies its fabrics to many other brands.
-In the streetwear world, Supreme has made regular use of Loro Piana wool in its more premium releases, whilst Noah has used the brand’s luxurious, humanely-collected baby camel wool to produce the ultimate baller garm: a $600 Loro Piana hooded sweatshirt.
+In the streetwear world, Supreme has made regular use of Loro Piana wool in its more premium releases, while Noah has used the brand’s luxurious, humanely collected baby camel wool to produce the ultimate baller garment: a $600 Loro Piana hooded sweatshirt.

-The Loro Piana logo is a seal of quality in itself — there simply isn’t such thing as a poor quality Loro Piana garment.
+The Loro Piana logo is a seal of quality in itself — there is simply no such thing as a poor-quality Loro Piana garment.

-For dads buying a new pair of hiking boots, this Italian brand provides reassurance that they’ll be up to the task ahead.
-For style aficionados, it’s reassurance that the hefty price tag is at least partly justified.
+For dads buying a new pair of hiking boots, this Italian brand provides reassurance that the shoes will be up to the task ahead.
+For style aficionados, it’s a reassurance that a hefty price tag is at least partly justified.

-The master of Italian knitwear, Missoni, is a truly iconic Italian brand and possesses a very particular aesthetic.
-Long story short, Missoni is the proud master of the zig-zag, and its vibrant, multi-colored scarves are a true wardrobe essential for any fan of classic style.
+The master of Italian knitwear, Missoni is a truly iconic Italian brand that possesses a very particular aesthetic.
+Long story short, Missoni is the proud master of the zigzag and its vibrant, multicolored scarves are a true wardrobe essential for any fan of classic style.

-The Italian brand is also known for its intricate, beautiful knits that flow across the entire color spectrum and yet somehow still manage to look extremely tasteful.
+The Italian brand is known for its intricate, beautiful knits that flow across the entire color spectrum and yet somehow still look extremely tasteful.
 The brand was founded in 1953 as a family business and remains so to this day.

-Versace might know how to knock you to the floor with color and glamour, but Missoni uses those same ingredients to make uniquely visually-arresting pieces.
-If you’re the kind of person to walk through a store rubbing each fabric between your fingers and examining each weave, avoid wandering into the Missoni section — you might never leave.
+Versace might know how to knock you to the floor with color and glamor, but Missoni uses those same ingredients to make truly visually arresting pieces.
+If you’re the kind of person to walk through a store rubbing each fabric between your fingers and thumb, examining each weave, avoid wandering into the Missoni section — you might never leave.